restic/restic/doc/030_preparing_a_new_repo.rst

 Google Cloud Storage
 ********************

+.. note:: Google Cloud Storage is not the same service as Google Drive - to use
+          the latter, please see :ref:`other-services` for instructions on using the rclone backend.

 Restic supports Google Cloud Storage as a backend and connects via a `service account`_.

 For normal restic operation, the service account must have the